 The council is made up of appointees from Alaska, Washington, and Oregon.
 The council, along with the advisory bodies, were formed so federal fishery management decisions could be made at a local level, emphasizing public input.

-When reviewing potential rule changes, the council draws upon advisory bodies that include an Advisory Panel (AP), the Scientific and Statistical Committee (SSC), Plan Teams, and other committees.
+When reviewing potential rule changes, the council draws upon advisory bodies that include an Advisory Panel (AP), the Plan Teams, and other committees.
 The council will hear reports from the advisory bodies, and hear in-person public testimony at council meetings before taking final action on rule changes.
 NOAA prepares regulations based on council action.

 - The Council’s plan teams are standing advisory bodies whose membership includes scientists and managers who review the status of the Council’s Fishery Management Plans, Fishery Ecosystem Plans, and best available social science.

 - The NPFMC Scientific and Statistical Committee (SSC) is composed of leading scientists in biology, economics, statistics, and social science.
 The SSC advises the full council on scientific and other technical matters.
 The SSC also recommends an acceptable biological catch (ABC).

 The Council meets five times each year, usually in February, April, June, October, and December, with three of the meetings held in Anchorage, one in a fishing community in Alaska and one either in Portland or Seattle.